EU-US negotiations ‘likely’ – Simon Harris

 “The trading relationship between the EU and the US is worth 1.6 trillion euro per year.
 It’s massively important in terms of jobs, growth and investment in Ireland, across the European Union and in America.”

-On Wednesday, the EU had retaliated against earlier 25% tariffs on imported steel and aluminium imposed by Mr Trump.
+On Thursday, the EU announced a 90-day pause in its retaliation against earlier 25% tariffs on imported steel and aluminium imposed by Mr Trump.

-It approved countermeasures to come into effect in stages from April 15, reported to include orange juice and coffee as well as motorcycles and boats.
+It had approved countermeasures which were due to come into effect in stages from April 15, reported to include orange juice and coffee as well as motorcycles and boats.

-Bourbon whiskey is reported not to be included in the list despite previously being targeted by the EU.
+Bourbon whiskey is reported not to have been included in the list despite previously being targeted by the EU.

 Mr Trump previously threatened a 200% tariff on EU drinks if bourbon was included, prompting significant concern for the Irish drinks sector.

+The Irish Government welcomed the move by the EU to pause the measures.

-EU Commission president Ursula von der Leyen had offered a zero-for-zero tariffs deal on industrial goods including cars but Mr Trump has said that is not enough to satisfy US concerns.
+EU Commission president Ursula von der Leyen had also previously offered a zero-for-zero tariffs deal on industrial goods including cars but Mr Trump has said that is not enough to satisfy US concerns.

 The potential impact on the Irish pharmaceutical sector, which employs around 45,000 people, remains a particular cause of concern for Ireland’s Government.